 His Concerto for Violoncello and Ensemble was premiered as part of the 1st Cello Biennale/Proms of Amsterdam, performed by Asko Ensemble, conducted by Stefan Ausbury and soloist Doris Hochscheid.

 In July 2010 Dimitris was awarded the COMPASS Price (Centre for Composition and Associated Studies) for his work "Metamorphoses" for Ensemble.

 In July 2012 Dimitris received the ITEA / Harvey Phillips Award for Excellence in Composition for his work "Anathema I" for Contrabass Tuba and Bayan.

-From September 2004 he is teaching composition and composition related subjects in the Superior School of Music, Arts and Performance, part of the Polytechnic of Porto in Porto, Portugal.
-He is currently the coordinator of the Master's Course in Composition and Music Theory.
+From September 2004 he is teaching composition and composition related subjects in the Superior School of Music, Arts and Performance, part of the Polytechnic of Porto in Porto, Portugal where he occupied from September 2015 to September 2017 the position of the Director of the Music Department.
+He is currently the coordinator of the Composition Area.

 In December 2013, Dimitris Andrikopoulos was awarded his PhD in Music Composition by the Univercity of Birmingham.

 Copyright © 2017 by DIMITRIS ANDRIKOPOULOS.
 No part of this website may be reproduced in any form by any electronic or mechanical means (including printing,photocopying, recording or information storage or retrieval) without notification of the authors' name